ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 without any need for validation based on the request coming from an ambassador.
 These requests can be made through the existing social channel in the OpenJS Slack.
-For that reason and for communication purposes and collaboration opportunities ambassadors should be a member of the [OpenJS Slack](https://slack-invite.openjsf.org/).
+For that reason and for communication purposes and collaboration opportunities, ambassadors should be members of the [OpenJS Slack](https://slack-invite.openjsf.org/).